calvinmetcalf/intercal/README.txt

 cleanick.sh             --|(use .bat under command.com/cmd, and .sh under bash) etc/ctrlmfix.sh         --/

+etc/cftoec.sh         	-- script to convert cfunge to a library (see below) etc/IFFI*               -- input to that script etc/cfunge.patch        -- more input to that script etc/temp                -- temporary directory used by that script

 config.sh               -- GNU Autoconf script that generates a makefile
                            from Makefile.in
 ickspec.in              -- Input to config.sh